“Know what you own and know why you own it.” – Peter Lynch

 As the name suggests, a contingency fund is meant to serve just that purpose.

 One must allocate a certain portion of funds for sudden developments and the corpus should grow with advancing age.
 Besides, emergencies come unannounced.
 Hence, one must build a sizeable emergency corpus on a war footing.

 Further, any withdrawal from the funds should be promptly replenished for any future events.
 One can’t expect to earn high returns from a cash buffer.

 Let’s understand why.

 Assume an elderly person about 62 years of age has a fixed deposit of Rs 20 lakhs.
-She opts for an annual renewal of the FD.
-An investment manager would advise her to opt for higher return instrument.
+She opts for the annual renewal of the FD.
+An investment manager would advise her to opt for a higher return instrument.